barryclark/jekyll-now/_posts/2016-09-23-Microsoft-Internship.md

 One of the things I regret is that I didn't have enough time and/or will power to finish my individual software project at school, so I'll probably have to finish it next semester.
-My third year at [Matfyz](http://mff.cuni.cz) starts in less than two weeks now.
+My third year at [Matfyz](http://mff.cuni.cz) starts in bit more than a week.

 I really enjoyed this summer - it was a wonderful new experience, at Microsoft and outside it.
 The best part were definitely my wonderful colleagues - the culture and coherency at FAST